zephvr/Arduino_alkaline-battery_charger/README.md

 ## How to use it

+Steps:
+ - Reproduce the circuit on your breadboard (put the TMP36 in contact with the battery.
+If not possible you have to check manually the battery temperature)
+ - Paste the programm in the arduino IDE
+ - Download the [Timer1][1] library
-Reproduce the circuit, paste the programm in the arduino IDE, download the [Timer1][1] library, change the value of the constant if needed and you are good to go.
+ - Change the value of the constants if needed
+You are good to go.

 Make sure to keep the battery well connected during the recharge process if you do not have a good mounting for the battery as it can leed to errors.